BackupTheBerlios/transcribo/README.txt

 be very useful, e.g., for output devices which can only handle plain text such as Braille embossers.
 Indeed, Transcribo has been designed with the objective in mind to allow printing documents in high-quality Braille.
-However, Transcribo should be useful in all contexts where plain text in complex layouts is needed.
+However, Transcribo should be useful in all contexts where text-based output formats in highly customizable layouts are needed.

 Transcribo has been designed so as to separate the processing of the input file from the actual rendering algorithm.
-Hence, there are two layers: In the input layer various format-specific frontends parse the input streams and feed them into the renderer (second layer).
+Hence, there are two layers: In the input layer various format-specific readers parse the input streams and feed them into the renderer (second layer).

-More specifically, the input layer may contain front ends specific to each supported  input format.
-Front ends do the following:
+More specifically, the input layer may contain readers specific to each supported  input format. readers do the following:

 * parse the input file,
 * derive from it the layout structure and